-For saree lovers, the traditional Indian handloom spectrum presents an array of options.
+For sari lovers, the traditional Indian handloom spectrum presents an array of options.
 From rich Kanjeevarams to intricately woven Bengali Balucharis to comfortable Dharwad cotton saris, there is something for everyone.
-Among these, the elegant, subtle Chanderi has its own legion of fans.
+Among these, the elegant Chanderi has its own legion of fans.
 Traditionally, Chanderis are crisp, soft, and breezy, ideal for every day and occasions alike.
-But Somya Tambi’s contemporary renditions are giving it a new feel.
+But Somya Tambi is giving them a new feel.

-Lustrous and luxurious, his Jaipur-based label Meekhalio features diaphanous versions with extra sheen and chatai motifs on a base of steel greys, rusts, greens, and browns.
+Lustrous and luxurious, his Jaipur-based label Meekhalio focuses on diaphanous Chanderis with extra sheen and chatai motifs, on a base of steel greys, rusts, greens, and browns.
 Tambi has reinvented the traditional ‘Kiramjee’ technique, which allowed a single colour to appear in a warp and weft; his innovations now see seven-nine hues in Chanderi warps.
 There is also fabric innovation — he mixes soya yarn with silk.
-Even though Indian textiles might conjure up a maximalist image, Tambi’s sarees speak to a discerning woman.
-Forget reds, his creations are all in subdued tones of charcoal, beige, and creams juxtaposed with soft pinks and other such all-season colour shemes.
-Even though Tambi’s rendition of Chanderi might come across as far more glistening and rich than traditional ones, there is an inherent ease to what he creates
+Even though Indian saris conjure up a maximalist image, Tambi’s designs speak to a discerning woman.
+His creations are in subdued tones of charcoal, beige, and creams, juxtaposed with soft pinks and other such all-season colour schemes.
+Even though Tambi’s rendition of the Chanderi might come across as far more glistening and rich than traditional ones, there is an inherent ease in what he creates.

 An ex-banker and handloom enthusiast, Tambi was always passionate about textiles.
 Once he decided he wanted to pursue something in this industry, he was determined to think about fabrics beyond colours and motifs, and so his designs keep craft at the core.
 With this in mind, he started working with Chanderi clusters in Madhya Pradesh from the very start itself (his label was born in 2016).
 His idea was to make the traditional Chanderi work for modern times without compromising its deep-rooted heritage.

 His upcoming plans include the nettle yarn, and Tambi says this label will be plastic-free by the end of 2020.
-And with every saree sold, the brand will plant a tree.
+And with every sari sold, the brand will plant a tree.
 They have started using ash instead of detergents in their workshop kitchens.
 According to Tambi, sustainability is subjective — it is not limited to processes or products, and can be achieved at any stage from production to packaging.
 Somya Tambi’s experiments and his understanding of the ground reality paint a candid account.
 “Complete sustainability is utopia.
 It is a slow process, and we have to fight one battle at a time,” he says.

 Tambi creates made-to-order pieces ranging between Rs 7,500 and Rs 20,000, and retails through exhibits at Dastkar Bazaar in Delhi and Kala Ghoda Arts Festival in Mumbai.
-To know where he’ll show next, follow his Instagram feed
+To know where he’ll show next, follow his Instagram feed.